EvgeniyJeka/Creditto/README.md

 # Use Case:

 Albert needs to borrow 10000 USD for 3 years.
-He is an authorized customer, his customer type is 'borrower', and can place offers.
+He is an authorized customer, his customer type is 'borrower', and he can place offers.
 Albert places an offer - he is willing to pay up to 7% annual interest rate.

-Bill is also an authorized customer, customer type - 'lender'.
+Bill is also an authorized customer, customer type - 'lender', he can place bids.
 He is looking for new attractive offers.
 He is sending a request for all available offers and see Albert's offer.
 He decides to lend the required sum to Albert and he is willing to do so for 6.8% annual interest rate.
 Bill places a bid.